Skip to content

 • Similarity threshold: 0.75 (configurable via self.similarity_threshold)

-• Minimum cluster size: 3 memories (configurable via self.min_cluster_size)
+• Minimum cluster size: 5 memories (configurable via self.min_cluster_size) — clusters with fewer members do not create MetaMemory nodes

 • Relevance filter: Only clusters memories with relevance_score > 0.3